What Does Eating Ripe Bananas Do for Your Body?

-The function of this cytokine is compared with that of lentinan, a chemical immune-stimulant that’s administered intravenously as an anti-cancer agent.
+This substance has a similar function to lentinan, a chemical immune-stimulant that’s administered intravenously as an anti-cancer agent.

-The effect grows as the banana ripens, meaning that the riper the fruit is, the greater its anti-cancer effect.
+This effect increases as the banana ripens, meaning that the riper the fruit is, the greater its anti-cancer effect.

-As all fruits ripen their nutritional value changes, which can increase or decrease the effect of certain properties.
-In the case of bananas it was found that the more ripe they are, the higher their levels of concentrated antioxidants become.
-And when you have bananas with dark spots on them, their starch content is converted into simple sugars that are more easily digested.
+When fruits ripen, their nutritional value changes, which can increase or decrease the effect of certain properties.
+The researchers found that the more ripe bananas are, the higher their concentration of antioxidants.
+Plus, the starch content in bananas with dark spots converts more easily into simple sugar, which is easier to digest.

-To take advantage of this important benefit, it’s a good idea to eat one or two large pieces of banana a day.
+To benefit from this amazing property, it’s best to eat one or two large bananas a day.

 Boost your immune system and fight disease

 Scientists think that the more ripe a banana is, the higher concentration of TNF it will have.
-It’s believed that ripe bananas can boost your white blood cell count up to eight times higher than bananas that are fresh and green.
+Ripe bananas might even be able to boost your white blood cell count up to eight times more than green ones.

-Just their anti-cancer benefits should be more than enough of an incentive to include them in your daily diet.
-But if that doesn’t convince you, here are some other important benefits that you get from eating ripe bananas.
+Their anti-cancer benefits alone should be more than enough of an incentive to make them part of your diet.
+But if that didn’t convince you, here are some other great benefits of eating ripe bananas.